 Voximplant Web SDK v4 beta is now available with Edge/ORTC support

-We have released new version of Web SDK, it has been fully rewritten.
-New version will help us to accelerate the development process and includes a lot of new features and improvements.
+We have released a new version of Web SDK, it has been fully rewritten.
+The new version will help us to accelerate the development process and includes a lot of new features and improvements.
 Key features of Voximplant’s Web SDK 4.0 include:

 - Support for audio calls in Microsoft Edge.
 With Microsoft recently updating the browser’s web and audio support, Voximplant is one of the first companies to make its platform compatible with Edge.
 With Web SDK 4.0, web apps are empowered to handle incoming and outgoing voice calls from within the Edge web browser.
 Video calls in Edge will be functional as soon as VP9 or h.264 codec support is added to the browser.